Danpiel/Discord.RSS.Wiki/Feed-Filters.md

 Filters can be added to control what feeds get sent to Discord.
-There are four categories for which filters can be applied to: Title, Description, Summary, Author and Tag.
+There are four categories for which filters can be applied to: Title, Description, Summary, Author and Tag (AKA categories, set by feed author).

 ```javascript
 "sources": {